Gym Equipment Finance: What You Need to Know

 If you’re looking for the most affordable equipment finance option, then start your search with SBA 7(a) loans.
-Through the SBA 7(a) loan program, the Small Business Administration provides partial guarantees for small business loans that can go toward a variety of expenses—including, of course, equipment purchases.
+The Small Business Administration provides partial guarantees for these small business loans that can go toward a variety of expenses—including, of course, equipment purchases.

-Gym equipment finance loans through the SBA 7(a) loan program are ideal for a few reasons.
-First, SBA 7(a) loans come with repayment term lengths of up to 10 years.
+Gym equipment finance loans through the SBA 7(a) loan program are ideal for their repayment terms and rates.
+SBA 7(a) loans come with repayment term lengths of up to 10 years.
 You can also qualify for amounts up to $5 million with interest rates as low as 7%.

 Another gym equipment finance option to consider also comes from an SBA loan program: SBA CDC/504 loans are typically synonymous with commercial real estate loans.
 Most borrowers seek SBA CDC/504 loans for capital to purchase commercial real estate.
 That said, a little-known eligible use for CDC/504 loans is purchasing equipment and machinery.